KediDili/VanillaPlusProfessions/features.md

 Trinkets can be converted into rings.
 A new big craftable recipe is added into your crafting recipes, which is named "Trinket Workbench" and is craftable for 50 hardwood & 3 iron bars.

 Note: Said rings spawned from CJB or SMAPI console will not be functional because both of those wont do some necessary changes VPP does.
+Trinket rings can't be combined with any ring since version 1.0.3.

 For Mod Authors: If you add custom trinkets, you need to add a custom ring item, and add an entry like ``"Kedi.VPP.AccessoriseRing": "ExampleAuthor.ExampleMod_UnqualifiedItemIDForMyRing"`` to your trinket's CustomFields field.
 This is needed for VPP to match your trinket to your ring.